-A review of departmental records for the past calendar year indicates that there was one instance in which the Personnel Early Warning System was activated pursuant to department policy.
-This activation was deemed necessary due to the employee being disciplined three times in the previous six months.
-To date, the employee has had no further disciplinary actions.
+A review of departmental records for the past calendar year indicates that there were no instances in which the Personnel Early Warning System was activated pursuant to department policy.
 No modifications of the system are deemed necessary at this time.